Skip to content

 1. remember – from Compose, remembers a value across recompositions.
 Can be any type.

-2. rememberRetained – custom, remembers a value across recompositions and configuration changes.
+2. rememberRetained – custom, remembers a value across recompositions, the back stack, and configuration changes.
 Can be any type, but should not retain leak-able things like Navigator instances or Context instances.
 Backed by a hidden ViewModel on Android.
-Note that this is not necessary in most cases if handling configuration changes yourself via android:configChanges.

-3. rememberSaveable – from Compose, remembers a value across recompositions, configuration changes, and process death.
-Must be Parcelable or implement a custom Saver, should not retain leakable things like Navigator instances or Context instances.
-Backed by the framework saved instance state system.
+3. rememberSaveable – from Compose, remembers a value across recompositions, the back stack, configuration changes, and process death.
+Must be a primitive, Parcelable (on Android), or implement a custom Saver.
+This should not retain leakable things like Navigator instances or Context instances and is backed by the framework saved instance state system.

 Developers should use the right tool accordingly depending on their use case.
 Consider these three examples.

-The first one will preserve the count value across recompositions, but not configuration changes or process death.
+The first one will preserve the count value across recompositions, but not the back stack, configuration changes, or process death.

 @Composable